fno2010/alto-multipart/introduction.md

   the same time.
 - Some use cases need to query multiple ALTO resources with a joint relationship.

-This document defines a new ALTO services for: (1) querying multiple ALTO resources in a single request/response, and (2) supporting general-purpose JSON query languages to resolve the relational query.
+This document defines a new ALTO service for: (1) querying multiple ALTO resources in a single request/response, and (2) supporting general-purpose JSON query languages to resolve the relational query.